OTA 101: Intro Psy & Mentl Hlth for OTA

 OTA 308: Conditions II: Adulthood

 The etiology and symptoms of clinical conditions that are commonly referred for occupational therapy services are examined.
-The effects of trauma and disease on the biological, psychological, and social domains of occupational behavior are introduced, with particular emphasis on conditions usually experienced from early adulthood through aging.
+The effects of trauma and disease on the biological, psychological, and social domains of occupational behavior are introduced, with particular emphasis on conditions usually experienced in adulthood.
 Procedures and precautions ensuring safety for patients and caregivers will be reviewed.
-Students will be introduced to the resources available for keeping current as new protocols and best practices develop.

 Credits: 3